openxla/shardy/docs/sharding_representation.md

 The proposed sharding representation is bound to a specific logical mesh by its name, and can only reference axis names from that mesh.
-The sharding of a tensor specifies along which axes (of a specific logical mesh), each dimension of the tensor is sharded, ordered from major to minor.
+The sharding of a tensor specifies along which axes (of a specific logical mesh) each dimension of the tensor is sharded, ordered from major to minor.
 The tensor is replicated along all other axes of the mesh.